jorkas/jquery-analyticseventtracking-plugin/README.md

 You may pass an options object to customize the event values:

  - **category**
-   Default is HTML data attribute at the element with `data-report-category`.
+   Default is HTML data attribute at the element with `data-jaet-report-category`.

  - **action**
-   Default is HTML data attribute at the element with `data-report-action`.
+   Default is HTML data attribute at the element with `data-jaet-report-action`.

  - **label**
-   Default is HTML data attribute at the element with `data-report-label`.
+   Default is HTML data attribute at the element with `data-jaet-report-label`.

  - **value**
-   Default is HTML data attribute at the element with `data-report-value`.
+   Default is HTML data attribute at the element with `data-jaet-report-value`.

  - **trackerName**
    Default is `_trackEvent`.